sara-nl/clouddocs/general-start.markdown

 Storage drives (like hard disks) are `images`.
 They do not physically exist, but rather, they only exist as files in a backing file server.

-To make starting a virtual machine easier, we provide the AppMarket, which has _appliances_ readily available for you to pick and use.
+To make starting a virtual machine easier, we provide the Apps option, which has _appliances_ readily available for you to pick and use.

 ## Logging into the HPC Cloud User Interface